TBartl/EECS-494-Metroid-Tutorials/index.md

   <label for="check1">
     <p class="expand-title">If these are optional, why should I read them?</p>
     <div class="check-content">
-    If we thought these didn't add value we wouldn't have added them in the first place.
-That being said, these tutorials, and this project, are already long enough that we don't want to burden everyone with potentially superfluous information.
+    <p>If we thought these didn't add value we wouldn't have added them in the first place.
+That being said, these tutorials, and this project, are already long enough that we don't want to burden everyone with potentially superfluous information.</p>

-    If you see a question you are interested in and have the time, you should definitely check out our insight though.
+    <p>If you see a question you are interested in and have the time, you should definitely check out our insight though.</p>
     </div>
   </label>
 </div>